-The phone that lets your parent call you and feel safe is also the phone that lets a scammer reach her at any hour of any day.
+The phone that lets your loved one call you and feel safe is also the phone that lets a scammer reach their at any hour of any day.
 This is a real risk, and it deserves serious attention.

 Why People With Dementia Are Targeted